8 Apple Science Activities Perfectly Made for a Preschooler

 Writing Center

-As a former third and fifth-grade teacher, I know how important it is to encourage writing and drawing from the beginning.
-It is especially important to just start developing ideas.
 So, for our little ones, I sometimes ask a question to get them thinking of journal ideas.
 Other times, I encourage them to look at our vocabulary binder to get their creative juices flowing!
 I have to say, excitement is key!
 If you can get excited about their ideas, they will love to draw and write about them.

 Another way to encourage writing is to allow students to share their work.
-Don’t just close up the journal never to be seen again.
-Create an author chair for your little writers and the things they create will amaze you.
+Don’t just close up the journal, never to be seen again.
+Create an author chair for your little writers, and the things they create will amaze you.
 They are, after all, trying to impress their peers and you!

 What do I expect at this age?
-At first, we work on just our pictures and adding details to our drawings, Then, we work on adding initial sounds.
+At first, we work on just our pictures and adding details to our drawings.
+Then, we work on adding initial sounds.
 If your little ones are ready to roll, they may be able to start copying some words from the vocabulary binder into their journals.
-Finally, after a lot of modeling, they will be able to write their ideas in a sentence (sort of).
-Take baby steps and find any way you can to encourage your little authors to draw and write!
+Finally, after much modeling, they can write their ideas in a sentence (sort of).

 Materials: